block-core/documentation/docs/decentralization/social-media/research-and-design/data/architecture/strategy.md

 First Idea.

-Use Filebase's S3 Compatible inteface (backed by IPFS and Sia) to provide a clean API for the decentralized storage and retrieval of files
+Use Filebase's S3 Compatible interface (backed by IPFS and Sia) to provide a clean API for the decentralized storage and retrieval of files

 **IPFS - The Interplanetary File System**: https://ipfs.io/#why